dolthub/docs/packages/dolt/content/introduction/cheat-sheet.md

+---
+title: Dolt Cheat Sheet
+---

 # Dolt Cheat Sheet

-This cheat sheet briefly summarizes the main features of Dolt with examples.
-Most commands can be executed on the command line or a in a SQL session.
+This cheat sheet briefly summarizes the main version-control features of Dolt with simple examples.
+Most commands can be executed on the command line or in a SQL session.
 Most Dolt commands take the same options as Git commands.

 ## Setup and init